 'The ideas that underpin homeopathy are not accepted by mainstream science, and are not consistent with long-accepted principles on the way that the physical world works.
 The Committee's 2010 report on homeopathy said the "like cures like" principle [homeopathy's central principle] is "theoretically weak", and that this is the "settled view of medical science"' (12).

 Evidence-based interventions are important as the evidence provides assurances that they have been tested, that they have been assessed for risks.
-Remember: evidence in favour of an intervention does not guarantee that it works with every person with autism, but it does provide some reassurance to people who are thinking about using it.
+Remember: evidence in favour of an intervention does not guarantee that it works with every person on the autism spectrum, but it does provide some reassurance to people who are thinking about using it.

 Many interventions used with people on the autism spectrum (including many forms of adaptive and assistive technology such as computer apps, smart phones and visual schedules) have limited or no research evidence.
 This does not mean that they do not work; it may simply mean that more research is required to find out if they do work.